simonw/datasette/docs/internals.rst

 The method will block until the operation is completed, and the return value will be the return from calling ``conn.execute(...)`` using the underlying ``sqlite3`` Python library.

-If you pass ``block=False`` this behaviour changes to "fire and forget" - queries will be added to the write queue and executed in a separate thread while your code can continue to do other things.
+If you pass ``block=False`` this behavior changes to "fire and forget" - queries will be added to the write queue and executed in a separate thread while your code can continue to do other things.
 The method will return a UUID representing the queued task.

+Each call to ``execute_write()`` will be executed inside a transaction.

 .. _database_execute_write_script: